Newcastle ArtSpace is delighted to announce 15 mentees for our 2020 mentorship program.

 Dates for the 2021 program are yet to be announced.

 How does the Application Process work?

 Based on the expression of interest, and the field of practice, Newcastle ArtSpace will shortlist applicants to match with the specific mentors.
 From the shortlist, each mentor will have the opportunity to set up an interview with potential mentees.
 The final decision on who is accepted into the program is held by the mentor.
-Successful applicants will be notified on December 20, 2019 and the mentorships will commence in February 2020.
+Successful applicants will be notified and the mentorships will commence in February 2021.

 KEY DATES for 2021